yujiri8/yujiri.xyz/misc/survival_advice.md

 ## Shopping

 You want your residence to be within walking distance of multiple grocery stores (incase one doesn't sell something you need).
 When buying food, always look for alternatives until you find the lowest price.
-Check the nutrition facts and determine the ratio of dollar to substance. **You should be able to feed one person on less than $10/day** (I can feed myself on $7 and that's with some unusual restrictions making it harder).
+Check the nutrition facts and determine the ratio of dollar to substance. **You should be able to feed one person on $5 per day**.

 When reading nutrition facts, *always check the serving size and the number of servings included*.
 Preferably do some research on nutrition too.

 In my experience, delis often have a good selection of food items but much worse prices than larger grocery stores.
-Don't pay $5 for 8 cups of juice; a supermarket probably sells it for half that.
+Don't pay $5 for 2 liters of juice; a supermarket probably sells it for half that.
 Some delis also don't allow card payment, only cash.

 And don't even think about restaurants, the prices are absolutely celestial compared to grocery stores.